Zawadidone/learning-python/README.md

 # Python3
+.....
+The texts are from websites and no written by me.

-Python code -> CPython-interpreter compiling -> .pyc -> Byte code -> Python virtual machine -> Machine language -> Processor
+Python code -> CPython-interpreter compiling ->  -> Byte code (.pyc -> CPython virtual machine -> Machine language -> Processor)

+CPython can be defined as both an interpreter and a compiler

 ## OOP
 "__init__" is a reseved method in python classes.
 It is called as a constructor in object oriented terminology.
 This method is called when an object is created from a class and it allows the class to initialize the attributes of the class.

 ## Memory management
 Names -> References -> Objects

+providing memory - memory allocation object allocator - responsible for allocating memory within the object memory area

+### Blocks

+A pool can have blocks in 3 states:
+* untouched - a portion of memory that has not been allocated
+* free - a portion of memory that was allocated but later made free by CPython
+* allocated - a portion of memory that contains relevant data

 ### Object
 An object stores: type, value, reference count